Flight Packing Guide: What to Keep in Hand Luggage vs Checked Bag

 • Laptop, tablet, or e-reader

-• Mobile charger (power bank less than 100Wh) and mobile phone.
+• Mobile phone and charger (power bank under 100Wh).

 • Noise-cancelling headphones